akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 * Supplier A sends a file with columns named: "Product ID", "Model Name", "Online description", and "Color".
 * Brand B sends a file with columns named: "Gencod", "Web title", "Long label", "Web description", "Supplied accessories".

-**Without** Tailored Import and using a regular import profile, you have to manually modify everything.
-Transforming your spreadsheet in order to transform your attributes from label to code.
-Transforming labels, converting measurements, along with many more manual operations.
+**Without** Tailored Import you have to manually modify your spreadsheet to conform with a regular import profile.
+This includes time spent converting attributes from label to code, transforming labels, and converting measurements, along with many more manual operations.

 Thanks to Tailored Import, you can configure all your needs (mapping, operations) via an import and use it as often as necessary. **You no longer need to manually edit your XLSX <!-- or CSV files -->when you need to import product information.**